 Your local County Dragonfly Recorder may be able to offer help.
 If you have taken a photograph, you can submit an ID enquiry to an expert panel for identification.
 Consider attending a BDS field meeting or a training course, such as those run at the BDS/National Trust Dragonfly Centre at Wicken Fen and by the Field Studies Council.

 There are several ways to send in your records.
 Go to our Submitting your Dragonfly Records page to find out more.

 What's in your area?

-To find species of interest in your area, as well as contact details for your BDS Local Dragonfly Recorder and links to website with more information, click here and use the map at the bottom of the page.
+To find species of interest in your area, as well as contact details for your BDS County Dragonfly Recorder and links to website with more information, click here and use the map at the bottom of the page.